Your Holiday Checklist: 7 Things To Do Before Your Vacation

 - Personal hygiene products.
 In case your hotel doesn’t provide them.

 - Any supplements.
 If you’re taking supplements such as vitamin C or antioxidants, bring them along as they can help support your immune system to ward off sickness.
+For those going on long-haul flights, taking melatonin supplements can be part of your strategy to travel in comfort, since it may improve your sleep quality during the flight.

 5. Check Your Passport and Visa’s Validity